R3MOB-Stage-2A-2025/classification/README.md

 ### Launching

-Each subfolder contains a *Dockerfile* and a specific *docker compose* file.
+Each subfolder contains a *Dockerfile* file.

 Anyway you will find at the root folder a `docker-compose.yml` file to rule them all.